Action

 Note that some new AVR's might have additional reset values such as 4096 and 8192.

-When the WD is started, a reset will occur after the specified number of mS.
+When the WatchDog is started, a reset will occur after the specified number of mS.

-With 2048, a reset will occur after 2 seconds, so you need to reset the WD in your programs periodically with the RESET WATCHDOG statement.
+With a value of 2048, a reset will occur after 2 seconds, so you need to reset the WD in your programs periodically with the RESET WATCHDOG statement.

 Some AVR's might have the WD timer enabled by default.
-You can change this with the Fuse Bits.
+You can change this by changing the Fuse Bits.

 After the CONFIG WATCHDOG statement, the watchdog timer is disabled.
 You can also use CONFIG WATCHDOG to change the time out value.
 This will stop the watchdog timer and load the new value.